-Companies doing business in Saudi Arabia should anticipate a continuation of the Saudi policy of restricting expatriate employment and conditioning the issuance of employment visas to foreign workers on satisfactory levels of employment of Saudi nationals, in addition to increased attention to workers' rights.
-Saudi policy is likely to begin to require ever-increasing percentages of Saudi nationals among workforces, even in fields where there is a shortage of skills among Saudi nationals, as well as higher protections for employees and workers generally.
+Saudi Arabia is currently experiencing growing pains as state spending is curtailed as a result of depressed oil prices, and this is reflected in the labour market and the pressure on companies to comply with Saudisation policies by focusing on the hiring, training and promotion of Saudi employees.
+There is hope that a renaissance of diversification will bring a renewed sense of optimism to the economy, but, for the time being, companies doing business in Saudi Arabia should anticipate a continuation of the intensified Saudisation campaign and anti-expatriate sentiment experienced in 2017.
+Long-standing policies of restricting expatriate employment and conditioning the issuance of employment visas to foreign workers on satisfactory levels of employment of Saudi nationals will remain and Saudi policy is likely to require ever-increasing percentages of Saudi nationals among workforces, even in fields where there is a shortage of skills among Saudi nationals, as well as higher protections for Saudi employees generally.